Amos Yee: Second trial and sentencing

-On 11 May 2016, Yee was arrested for allegedly posting content designed to hurt religious feelings, and for failing to report to a police station as required by the terms of his probation.
+On 11 May 2016, Yee was arrested for allegedly posting content designed to hurt religious feelings and for failing to report to a police station as required by the terms of his probation.
 He was subsequently released on bail once more.
 On 17 August, Yee stood trial over six charges for deliberate intent to wound religious feelings and two charges for failure to turn up for police interviews.
 He was not represented by a lawyer, and seven police officers were summoned as prosecution's witnesses.
 Before the trial could proceed further, Yee was granted permission to go for Criminal Case Resolution process.

-On 29 September 2016, Yee was sentenced to 6 weeks' jail and fined $2000 for wounding religious feelings.
-The presiding judge said that Yee posted a photograph and two videos that targeted the feelings of Christians and Muslims, and that Yee's actions should not be tolerated since they have the potential to cause social upheaval.
-Yee began serving his jail term on 13 October, and Singaporean activist Melissa Chen gave him documents to facilitate his escape to the U.S.
+On 29 September 2016, Yee was sentenced to 6 weeks' jail and fined $2,000 for wounding religious feelings.
+The presiding judge said that Yee posted a photograph and two videos that targeted the feelings of Christians and Muslims, and that Yee's actions should not be tolerated since they had the potential to cause social upheaval.
+Yee began serving his jail term on 13 October.

-Asylum in the United States
+Asylum to the U.S and further legal issues (2016–2026)

-On 16 December 2016, Yee fled to the United States where he was detained at Chicago's O'Hare Airport after announcing his intention to seek political asylum, his reasoning being that the United States best supported his political beliefs, which included anarchist communism, although he remained highly critical of the U.S. government.
-During the application, he was incarcerated in McHenry County Jail in Illinois and was subsequently transferred to Dodge County Detention Facility in Wisconsin.
-Yee was granted asylum on 24 March 2017, after judge Samuel Cole ruled that Yee faced persecution in Singapore for his political opinions, citing the different ways that Cheng and Yee were treated in his decision.
-On 31 October 2016, Yee turned 18 years old, meaning he would have to partake in military service for all men in Singapore, though he breached this law by leaving the country; therefore, the authorities consider him a defaulter, a status that carries a prison sentence from two to 36 months long, depending on the length of the default period, and a potential fine up to S$10,000.
+On 16 December 2016, Yee fled to the United States with the assistance of Singaporean activist Melissa Chen.
+Upon arrival at O'Hare International Airport in Chicago, he was detained by Customs and Border Protection after announcing his intention to seek political asylum, with his reasoning being that the U.S. best supported his political beliefs, which included anarchist communism, although he remained highly critical of the federal government.
+During the application, he was incarcerated in McHenry County Jail in Illinois before being transferred to Dodge County Detention Facility in Wisconsin.
+Yee was granted asylum on 24 March 2017, after judge Samuel B. Cole ruled that Yee faced persecution in Singapore for his political opinions, citing the different treatment that Cheng and Yee received in his decision.

-On 25 April 2017, the U.S. government appealed the asylum judgement, so he continued to be held at the Immigration and Customs Enforcement (ICE) center.
-Yee was released from an ICE facility in downtown Chicago on 26 September 2017 after the Board of Immigration Appeals upheld his bid for asylum.
-After his release, Yee told reporters that he could criticise the Singaporean government without fear of imprisonment and that he might broaden his work to cover U.S. politics.
+On 25 April 2017, the U.S. government appealed the asylum judgement, leading to the continuation of Yee's detention at the Immigration and Customs Enforcement (ICE) centre.
+He was released from an ICE facility in downtown Chicago on 26 September 2017 after the Board of Immigration Appeals upheld his bid for asylum.
+After his release, Yee told reporters that he could criticise the Singaporean government without fear of imprisonment and that he would possibly broaden his work to cover US politics.
+A statement released by Singapore's Ministry of Law questioned the grounds for granting political asylum to a Singaporean citizen.